Dixit-s-lab/CYPWare-1.0/README.md

 make install

-5) Running CYPWare web tool followed by CYPWare 1.0 program (script)
+5) Running CYPWare web tool followed by CYPWare 1.0 program (script).

 a) First download the CYPWare package form this repository and extract the contents into a folder of your choice.

 b) Then double-click (start) the HTML tool (cypwarecode.html) to open a browser window.